mesoscale-activity-map/map-ephys/doc/ingestion_instruction.md

     $ pip install -e .

 This will make the MAP pipeline package available to your python interpreter as 'pipeline'.
-For exaple, to import the MAP experiment module, users can import pipeline.experiment:
+For example, to import the MAP experiment module, users can import pipeline.experiment:

     >>> from pipeline import experiment